Juan Rosai: Scientific publications

 Rosai was an author of more than 400 scientific peer-reviewed papers on topics in pathology, including the seminal descriptions of entities such as sinus histiocytosis with massive lymphadenopathy (Rosai-Dorfman disease), desmoplastic small round cell tumor, spindle-cell epithelial tumor with thymus-like differentiation of the thyroid, and sclerosing angiomatoid nodular transformation of the spleen.
 He was Editor-in-Chief of the International Journal of Surgical Pathology until 2014 and served as a member of the editorial boards of several other pathology journals.
 Rosai was also Editor-in-Chief of the 3rd Series of the Atlas of Tumor Pathology of the Armed Forces Institute of Pathology (AFIP), and author of AFIP fascicles on Tumors of the Thymus and Tumors of the Thyroid Gland, and a book on the history of American surgical pathology called Guiding the Surgeon's Hand.
 He has also edited or co-edited 13 other books.

 Perhaps the most famous publication by Juan Rosai is his textbook called Rosai and Ackerman's Surgical Pathology.
 This classic surgical pathology textbook was first published in 1953 by Rosai's mentor, Lauren Ackerman, as a pathology book focused on the differential diagnosis and morphological features with clinical significance.
-Over the years, the new editions of Ackerman's book were continued by Rosai until its tenth edition published in 2011.
+Over the years, the new editions of Ackerman's book were continued by Rosai until its tenth edition was published in 2011.
 Rosai's textbook is well known among pathologists due to its clear and didactic style, including illustrations as examples of key diagnostic features.
-Rosai's pathology textbook has been influential in the education in surgical pathology across the world and it has been translated to several languages including Spanish, Chinese, Italian and Croatian besides its original edition in English language.
+Rosai's pathology textbook has been influential in the education in surgical pathology across the world, and it has been translated to several languages, including Spanish, Chinese, Italian, and Croatian, besides its original edition in the English language.
 Rosai and Ackerman's Surgical Pathology textbook is currently continued in its 11th edition (2018) by a team of experts in the field of pathology.